HerbertKoelman/cpp-atmi/README.md

 Tuxedo ATMI C++ wrapper
 ============

-The ATMI library comes as c set of libraries, ATMI++ offers a c++ wrapping of this library making it easier to write shorter and more robust Tuxedo code.
+The ATMI library comes as set of C libraries, ATMI++ offers a C++ wrapping of these libraries making it easier to write shorter and more robust Tuxedo code.

 Tuxedo (Transactions for Unix, Extended for Distributed Operations) is a middleware platform used to manage distributed transaction processing in distributed computing environments.
 Tuxedo is a transaction processing system or transaction-oriented middleware, or enterprise application server for a variety of systems and programming languages.
 Developed by AT&T in the 1980s, it became a software product of Oracle Corporation in 2008.